adrenalynn/ColonyCommandsMod/README.md

 Players with **mods.scarabol.commands.colonycap** permission can use **/colonycap [max-number-of-colonists] [check-interval-delay]** to configure a limit or **/colonycap -1** to disable the limitation.

 It is also possible to use different colonist limits based on player tier (group) and even colonist limits per colony and difficulty settings.
+Add **ColonistCapacityTiers** to *antigrief-config.json* as an array with the different tier.
+The tiers have to be assigned to groups as a permission **mods.scarabol.commands.colonistcapacity.tier1** .tier2 and so on.

+For limits per colony and tier add **ColonistLimitsColonyDifficultyTiers** to *antigrief-config.json*.
+It uses the same permission tiers as above but for each tier you can define an array of limits which is based on the colony difficulty settings, aka number of zombie spawns.
+For both day and night zombies they range from 'none' to 'very high' (1-5).
+Those are added together as difficulty so there are 10 possible difficulty settings.

 ## Fast Travel System